 Have you ever noticed that you have one set of verbal and non-verbal attributes in one conversation and then participate differently in the next?
 Our accents may change, our expressions, body language and even our whole attitudes can fluctuate between communities.

 Is this wrong?
 Does it mean we’re being “fake”?
 Or is it a sign of the growing diversity here in the U.S.?

 Code-switching gets a bad rap most times, but really, doesn’t it demonstrate our growing multicultural identity?

-Lawyers use one language, school teachers another and it seems that we all have different “codes” established within each community.
-The codes used can vary by culture, language, ethnic background, socio-economic status, level of education and even by geography.
+Think about it.
+Lawyers use one language, school teachers and military members yet another.
+It seems that we all have different “codes” established within each community.
+The codes used can vary by culture, language, dialect, ethnic background, socio-economic status, level of education and even by geography.

-Monolingual or monocultural individuals might sometimes be biased against the concept of code switching.
-Switching between cultures might seem like “posing” or “being fake” to some, but in reality, it’s a skill that multiculturals have developed over years of experience.
-It’s also a great skill that helps individuals to compete in a global market and understand the mindset of others who might be different from them.
+To some, code switching might be viewed as “posing” or “acting fake,” but in reality, it’s a skill that multiculturals have developed over years of experience.
+It’s also a great skill that helps individuals to compete in a global market and cross cultural barriers that may not even be visible to individuals outside of the culture.

 As someone who code switches, you’re also connecting with your roots and experiences within each culture and creating a space where you feel more comfortable and more like yourself.

 For more on code switching and understanding cultural nuances, check out the Code Switch podcast.

 This post was first published in April 2011.
 It has been republished for our current readers.